donald-reducto/rolmOCR-blog/RolmOCR.md

 We made three notable changes:

+1. **New base model**

-1. **New Base Model**: We swapped in a more recent version of the existing model (Qwen2.5-VL-7B) as the foundation.
+We swapped in a more recent version of the existing model (Qwen2.5-VL-7B) as the foundation.

+2. **No metadata inputs**

-2. **No Metadata inputs**: Unlike the original, we don’t use metadata extracted from PDFs.
+Unlike the original, we don’t use metadata extracted from PDFs.
 This significantly reduces prompt length, which in turn lowers both processing time and VRAM usage — without hurting accuracy in most cases.

-3. **Rotation of training data:** About 15% of the training data was rotated to enhance robustness to off-angle documents.
+3. **Rotation of training data**

+About 15% of the training data was rotated to enhance robustness to off-angle documents.
 We otherwise use the same training set.

-## Model comparisons
+## Model comparison: Speed vs. performance tradeoffs

 Across a variety of test documents, **RolmOCR showed either improved or equivalent OCR performance** compared to olmOCR — with much faster inference and lower memory consumption.
 However, in some select cases, RolmOCR did worse.
 Below are a few examples comparing model outputs.

-### Example 1: Handwritten note
+### Example 1: Handwritten note with annotations

 <p align="center">
   <img src="assets/Example_1.png" style="width:1000;" />